Transport in France: Rapid transit

 Six cities in France currently have a rapid transit service (frequently known as a 'metro').
 Full metro systems are in operation in Paris (16 lines), Lyon (4 lines) and Marseille (2 lines).
 Light metro (VAL-type) systems are in use in Lille (2 lines), Toulouse (2 lines) and Rennes (2 lines).

 Trams

-In spite of the closure of most of France's first generation tram systems in earlier years, a fast-growing number of France's major cities have modern tram or light rail networks, including Paris, Lyon (Lyon having the biggest one), Toulouse, Montpellier, Saint-Étienne, Strasbourg and Nantes.
-Recently the tram has seen a very big revival with many experiments such as ground level power supply in Bordeaux, or trolleybuses pretending to be trams in Nancy.
+Despite the closure of most of France's first-generation tram systems in earlier years, a growing number of France's major cities have modern tram or light rail networks, including Paris, Lyon (which has the largest), Toulouse, Montpellier, Saint-Étienne, Strasbourg and Nantes.
+The tram has seen a revival with experiments such as ground-level power supply in Bordeaux, or trolleybuses designed to resemble trams in Nancy.

 This way of travelling started disappearing in France at the end of the 1930s.
 Only Lille, Marseille and Saint-Étienne have never given up their tram systems.
 Since the 1980s, several cities have re-introduced it.